petroniocg/VMPOS/README.md

 # The Interactive Memetic Algorithm for Virtual Machine Placement with Over Subscription (VMPOS)

 This software makes the Virtual Machines (VM) placement considering the oversubscription of the Physical Machines (PM), following an evolutionary algorithm.

+This code is based on Interactive Memetic Algorithm for Virtual Machine Placement (IMAVMP) developed by Fabio Lopez Pires [1].

 The VMPOS approach considers three objectives that must be met simultaneously: the reduction of Energy Consuption, the reduction of Dispersion Level and the reduction of Migration costs.
-The solutions are evolved seeking the best trade-off between the objectives and applying the theory of Pareto Frontier [1].
+The solutions are evolved seeking the best trade-off between the objectives and applying the theory of Pareto Frontier [2].

 The VMPOS receives a Datacenter (DC) text file as input with the resources of the machines (physical and virtual) and generates a positioning of all VMs in PMs, applying different levels of commitment (oversubscription), following the population evolution of a genetic algorithm.